-Nest from Google is one of the best-known products in the sector, but it wasn’t the first to market – that honour goes to Canadian company Ecobee, which pipped the internet giant to the post by two whole years.
+Nest from Google is one of the best-known brands in the smart thermostat sector, but it wasn’t the first to market – that honour goes to Canadian company Ecobee, which pipped the internet giant to the post by two whole years.

 So is the original still the best in its newest form?
 Or can an upstart release from a little-known company (Goo-who?) beat it at its own game?
 Let’s find out.